roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

+===

- ****** Like Mommy, Like Daughter Pt.
-02 ****** bysilkstockingslover© Sandra was overwhelmed with the sudden realization that it hadn't been a one way street all these years, indeed clarity hit her with such clearness she wondered how she never understood it before.
+Sandra was overwhelmed with the sudden realization that it hadn't been a one way street all these years, indeed clarity hit her with such clearness she wondered how she never understood it before.
 She needed Mariah to fill the role of mistress, to guide her in her journey of sexual awakening and liberation; conversely, Sandra now saw through the facade of firmness into the deep insecurities that Mariah hid so well.
 Mariah needed her.
 The realization sent a rush of adrenaline through her.
 Finally, she spoke, "I didn't know that was what has been missing all these years, but obviously it was."

  "What was?"
 Mariah questioned, her one vulnerability allowed out which made her uncomfortable.